 In most cases, you’ll get walloped with a 10% early withdrawal penalty if you cash out your 401(k) before the age of 59 1/2.
 Second, you’ll have to pay income tax on that money.
 Finally, you’ll lose an untold amount in interest and investment gains that you’d have earned by either keeping the money in your old 401(k) or by rolling it over into a new retirement account.

-How to Handle a 401(k) Rollover When Retiring
+Rolling Over a 401(k) When Retiring

 When you retire, you won’t have the option to roll your money into a new 401(k).
 Instead, IRAs become the financial tool of choice if you want to roll over your funds.